 This morning, walking through paths notated on visitor maps, Alan and I see coyotes, a caged mountain lion, skunks, saquaros, desert springs,scorpions, barn owls, sun shades fashioned out of rope and netting, a boojam tree, aviary birds,flourescent minerals and underground bats, all part of nature’s bouquet.

-We also get to see wildlife in an auditorium where a skunk, porcupine, macaw and a bull snake are brought out for us to admire while a museum employee answers questions and gives nature lectures.
+We also get to see live wildlife in an auditorium where a skunk, porcupine, macaw, and bull snake are brought out for us to admire while a museum employee answers audience questions and gives nature lectures.

-Our macaw flies from the front stage to an attendant’s arm at the back of the auditorium.
-His wings make a shoo shoo shooing sound as he flies over us all and his beak cracks the peanut his handler gives him after he has completed his task.
-Somehow, he cracks the peanut, swallows the peanuts, and spits out the shell, in a few seconds.
+Our macaw is released from one handler’s grasp and flies from the front stage to an attendant’s arm at the back of our auditorium.
+His wings make a shoo shoo shooing sound as he flies over us and I can hear his beak cracking the peanut his handler gives him after he has completed his task.

-This live presentation is a highlight of our morning expedition but the horned toads, embedded in a stuccoed wall at the front of the venue, also shine.
+This live presentation is a highlight of our morning expedition but two horned toads, embedded in a stuccoed wall at the front of the venue, are also memorable..

-They are sharing a quiet moment before sun down, like two brothers remembering baseball home runs in the intersection of Bellamah and Aspen street in Albuquerque, New Mexico in June 1955.
+They are sharing a quiet moment before the sun goes down, like two brothers remembering baseball home runs in the intersection of Bellamah and Aspen street in Albuquerque, New Mexico in June 1955.